harendra-kumar/concise-haskell/language/03-transform-and-combine.rst

 no chance of passing an incorrectly typed value anywhere in the program.
 Haskell provides very strong type checking guarantees.

+..
+Use shapes e.g. triangle and square rather than apple and oranges.
+Shapes can be used as a recurring theme for comparing types.

 Types can usually be inferred via `type inference` but if there is an ambiguity the programmer can explicitly specify the type of an expression or function using `type signatures` (also known as `type annotations`).

+..
+Add examples and exercises

 Type Checking and Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As long as the programmer assigns unique types to the data structures being
-used in a program Haskell guarantees that that distinct types of values cannot
+used in a program, Haskell guarantees that distinct types of values cannot
 accidentally be used in place of each other.
 The types are analyzed at compile
 time by the `typechecker`.
 It essentially checks if the types used in the
 program are consistent and we are not using one type in place of another.
 Type